 The company generates demand for its product through free sign-ups, but limits access to some features to guests unless they buy a paid plan.

 The business model was such a success Grammarly attracted 20 million users within a decade.

 8. Google Search Ads

-Search Ad is excellent for brands with limited resources.
+Search Ads are excellent for brands with limited resources.

-The advertisement helps you bring traffic to your site without wasting funds on an elaborative campaign.
+The advertisement helps you bring traffic to your site without wasting funds on an elaborate campaign.

 As Google gets 3.5 billion searches daily, you can practically use it as a testing ground to see your product potential and generate its demand simultaneously.

 Freelancer.com plays with words to draw potential customers to its site through paid ads.